Grab this free Jelly Bean Math Graphing printable! It’s a great way to use some hands-on manipulatives (jelly beans) to practice math skills!

-Love to incorporate candy when I can!
+I love to incorporate candy when I can!
 Here’s some free jelly bean math activities for graphing, sorting, and tallying!
+(Download information is all the way at the bottom of this post).
+Or if you’re a member of Simply Kinder +, you can download it INSTANTLY here!

 I provided with colors and without because last year I had to white out colors when I could not find the exact colors on the freebie I used!
 So frustrating to have to search for jelly bean bags with specific colors!
 This download includes three activities: graphing, sorting, and tallying.

 One other fun thing I like to do is give the kids their beans in plastic eggs!
-Sometime I even hide them in the classroom.
-It really is a management thing because instead of passing them out or putting them in bags I have the ready to go when the lesson starts in eggs! =) (Gotta find ways to keep the fun right!)
+Sometimes I even hide them in the classroom.
+It really is a management thing because instead of passing them out or putting them in bags I have them ready to go when the lesson starts in eggs! =) (Gotta find ways to keep the fun right!)

 Download also comes with a parent letter to get donations of jelly beans from your students (if you are doing with your class!)